I Found Kittens... Now What?

 - By six weeks of age, kittens should be eating and drinking on their own and be ready for FeLV/FIV testing, deworming, and their first vaccination.
 At 8-9 weeks, healthy kittens over two pounds can be spayed-neutered before adoption.

-Please remember that pediatric spay-neuter is the single most important thing you can do to prevent the birth of more unwanted kittens.
+Please remember that spaying kittens before 4 months is the single most important thing you can do to prevent the birth of more unwanted kittens.
 Don’t ruin the good work you’ve done by adopting out unfixed kittens!